YohannDR/mzm/README.md

 This repository can be used to build multiple ROMs :

-The roms are named like this : `mzm_{region}_{debug}.gba`
+The ROMs are named like this : `mzm_{region}.gba` (or `mzm_{region}_debug.gba`)

-Region indicates which region the rom targets, there are 4 of them :
+Region indicates which region the ROM targets :
-- us : USA, North America
+- us : USA, North America `sha1: 5de8536afe1f0078ee6fe1089f890e8c7aa0a6e8`
 - eu : Europe **(Not yet supported)**
 - jp : Japan **(Not yet supported)**
 - cn : China **(Not yet supported)**
+- us_beta : USA beta version `sha1: 58986c4d6f2e5ccdc04936cc8b7c9d378570710c`

-Debug simply indicates whether the rom contains the debug features, it is optional.
+Debug simply indicates whether the ROM contains the debug features, it is optional.

-The default built ROM is mzm_us.gba : `sha1: 5de8536afe1f0078ee6fe1089f890e8c7aa0a6e8`
+The default built ROM is mzm_us.gba

 **Discords**:
 - https://discord.gg/2MGB9Xbr9y MAGret